gabyx/Githooks/README.md

 - from being treated as hook scripts or
 - hooks from beeing run.

-You can ignore executing all sorts of hooks per Git repository by specifying patterns or paths which match against a hook's (file's) *namespace path*.
+You can ignore executing all sorts of hooks per Git repository by specifying **patterns** or **paths** which match against a hook's (file's) *namespace path*.

-The *namespace path* consists of the name of the hook prefixed by a hook namespace , e.g. `<hookNamespace>/<relPath>` where `<relPath>` is the relative path to the current hook directory.
-A [namespace](#shared-repository-namespace) comes into play when the hook belongs to a shared hook repository.

-Each hook either in the current repository `.githooks/...` or inside a shared hooks repository has a so called *namespace path*.
-All ignore entries in `.ignore.yaml` (patterns or paths) will match against these
+Each hook either in the current repository `<repoPath>/.githooks/...` or inside a shared hooks repository has a so called *namespace path*.
-*namespace paths*.
+A *namespace path* consists of the *name of the hook* prefixed by a *namespace* , e.g. `<namespacePath> := <namespace>/<relPath> = 'core-hooks/pre-commit/check-numbers` where
+`<relPath> = pre-commit/check-numbers` is the relative path to the hook.
 Each shared repository can provide its own [namespace](#shared-repository-namespace).
+A [namespace](#shared-repository-namespace) will be used only when the hook belongs to a shared hook repository and will have a default unique value if it is not defined.

+ All ignore entries in `.ignore.yaml` (patterns or paths) will match against these *namespace paths*.
 You can inspect all *namespace paths* by inspecting `ns-path:` in the output of [git hooks list](docs/cli/git_hooks_list.md) in the current repository.

+Disabling works like:

 ```shell
 # Disable certain hooks by a pattern in this repository: